in marine conservation

-No experience required.
+No experience needed.

-That’s right.
 You don’t need a marine biology degree to join a marine conservation project.
 All you need is a love of the ocean and a willingness to learn.
 There are hundreds of ocean conservation projects around the world that rely on volunteers – people like you – to keep their vital work going.

 These projects come in all shapes and sizes.
 Learn how to gather data on the health of coral reefs, or ensure baby turtles make it to the sea.
 Help scientists conduct research into sharks and manta rays, or discover new information on whale migration routes.
 Count seabirds, plant mangroves, build artificial reefs, the list goes on…

 As well as making a difference to the ocean and its inhabitants, you can also make a difference to yourself.
 Learn new skills or take part in environmental projects such as beach cleans and recycling schemes.
-Strenghten your C.V. with an NGO internship or educate local communities on the importance of marine conservation.
+Strengthen your C.V. with an NGO internship or educate local communities on the importance of marine conservation.
 Why not give scuba diving a go?
 Or gain more dive certifications all the way up to divemaster.

 Most projects are run by non-profit organisations that requires a joining fee from each volunteer.
 This money is what keeps the project going.You can join for any length of time from a week to a couple of months (or even longer).
 You may be surprised at how much you can get for your money compared with a typical holiday in the sun.
 What’s more, we’ve been able to get all sea fans discounts through our partner agencies.